TauferLab/ANACIN-X/README.md

 ```

 If you do not wish to build ANACIN-X with callstack tracing functionality, remove the '-c' in the above command.

+`setup.sh` writes machine-specific settings such as the Python interpreter and optional runtime library overrides to `anacin-x/config/anacin_paths.local.config`.
+This file is generated locally so the tracked repository config remains portable across systems.

 ## **Running ANACIN-X**: